jmpre28/user-note-taker/README.md

 # user-note-taker
-This application uses an Express.js back end and has the ability to save and retrieve note data from a JSON file.
+This application uses an Express.js back end and has the ability to save, retrieve and delete note data from a JSON file.

 ## User Story